ajbars/dendron-notes/root.learning-k8s-for-cka.kube-controller-manager.md

 Extract and run as a servive

 When you run it, there are a list of options provided.
 This is where you provide additional options to customize your controller.
 You can specify which controllers to enable.
+If some of the controllers don't seem to exist, that's a good place to start looking for them

+ExecStart=/usr/local/bin/kube-controller-manager \\
+  --address=0.0.0.0 \\
+  --cluster-codr=10.200.0.0/16 \\
+  --cluster-name=kubernetes \\